xPierG/morning_digest/README.md

   - **SelectorAgent**: Autonomously fetches and selects exactly 5 articles based on predefined criteria.
   - **EnricherAgent**: Enriches selected articles with full content and generates 3 key takeaways for high-priority items.
 - **📧 Email Delivery**: Automatically sends the digest as a beautifully formatted HTML email via SMTP.
+- **🔄 Dynamic Prompts**: Prompts are fetched from GitHub Gists at runtime, allowing updates without redeploying.
 - **📂 Dual Source**: Fetches content from both your **Feed** (RSS/Newsletters) and **Library** (Saved/Inbox).
 - **🎯 Smart Categorization**:
   - **🤯 Must Read**: Novel concepts and new signals (from Feed).